marklogic/marklogic-jena/README.md

-In addition, MarkLogic provides technical support for [release tags](https://github.com/marklogic/marklogic-jena/releases) of `marklogic-jena` licensed customers under the terms outlined in the [Support Handbook](http://www.marklogic.com/files/Mark_Logic_Support_Handbook.pdf).
+In addition, MarkLogic provides technical support for [release tags](https://github.com/marklogic/marklogic-jena/releases) of `marklogic-jena` to licensed customers under the terms outlined in the [Support Handbook](http://www.marklogic.com/files/Mark_Logic_Support_Handbook.pdf).
 For more information or to sign up for support, visit [help.marklogic.com](http://help.marklogic.com).